Hello and welcome to my review of SuperpayMe.

 I stumbled across Superpay.me a while back, so I thought it was about time I shared my thoughts about it to help those who are considering joining.
 I know what it's like trying to figure out which sites work and which are scams, so I decided to share what I found out about this site.

-Well… the good news is that SuperpayMe IS a legitimate site, they don't scam you or make you wait forever to get paid like some sites I've joined do, and they definitely do provide you with some great opportunities to earn rewards.
+That said, SuperpayMe is a legitimate site, they don't scam you or make you wait forever to get paid like some sites I've joined do, and they definitely do provide you with some great opportunities to earn rewards.

-The bad news is that the income potential is very low, even if you work really hard for a long period of time.
-I'm not exaggerating when I say you can spend hour upon hour, day after day, for months.. just to earn a few extra bucks!
+For the most part, it's just that the income potential is super low, even if you work really hard for a long period of time.
+I'm not exaggerating when I say you can spend hour upon hour, day after day, for months.. just to earn a few extra bucks.

 What Is SuperpayMe and How Does It Work?

 Superpay.me is a site that rewards you for completing surveys and other tasks such as clicking on ads, downloading apps, and signing up for a various websites.